eslaamehab/GUC-Staff-Portal/ReadMe.md

 Bcrypt -> for any hashing related logic.

 JsonWebToken -> for implementing the appropriate authentication/authorization functionalities.
-Tokens have to be sent in the request headers, under “auth-token” field.
+Tokens are sent in the request headers, under “auth-token” field.

 Reactjs -> for building the frontend and UI.